Decarbonising Oil & Gas Production in the UKCS

 These case studies serve as a reminder to industry that no contribution to the net zero journey is too small: we all have to “do our bit” – where practical – to work towards the target.
 This kind of ongoing effort and commitment are what will help drive a culture where net zero becomes a core part of all operations.

-Looking to the months ahead, a sector deal, alongside a global underwater hub and energy transition zone, are offering a real boost to the industry following such a tough period.
-Now is the time to make the most of these upcoming opportunities and keeping up pace with low-carbon solutions so that case studies like these become less and less unique, and more and more commonplace.
+Looking ahead, the North Sea Transition Deal alongside an energy transition zone, offer a real boost to the industry.
+Now is the time to make the most of these opportunities and keep pace with low-carbon solutions so that case studies like these become more commonplace.

 Within this Case Study Booklet, the ASTF/OGA has adopted “CO2” in respect to all matters pertaining to Carbon Dioxide Equivalent (CO2e)Download Booklet